mimblewimble/grin-rfcs/text/0000-slatepack.md

 wNJAc7qmVm9JVcm NJLEw4k5BU7jY6S eb.
 ENDSLATEPACK.
 ```

-## `SlatePack Workflow`
+## `SlatepackWorkflow`

-Adoption of the SlatePack standard allows for a unified workflow that can still function without knowledge of a `SlatePack Address` from a counterparty.
+Adoption of the Slatepack standard allows for a unified workflow that can still function without knowledge of a `SlatepackAddress` from a counterparty.

-### With a `SlatePack Address`
+### With a `SlatepackAddress`

 1. `grin-wallet send -d slatepack1bech32address 1.337`

 2. Sender wallet derives an onion v3 address from `slatepack1bech32address` and attempts to complete the transaction synchronously via Tor

-3. (Fallback) If the synchronous transaction fails, a `SlatePack Message` string is encrypted to the `SlatePack Address` and output for manual asynchronous transport by the user
+3. (Fallback) If the synchronous transaction fails, a `SlatepackMessage` string is encrypted to the `SlatepackAddress` and output for manual asynchronous transport by the user

-### Without a `SlatePack Address`
+### Without a `SlatepackAddress`

 1. `grin-wallet send 1.337`

-2. A `SlatePack Message` string is output for manual asynchronous transport by the user
+2. A `SlatepackMessage` string is output for manual asynchronous transport by the user

 ### With QR Codes

-A QR-based `SlatePack Workflow` will always begin with a standard QR size because they are encoded directly from a bech32 `SlatePack Address`.
+A QR-based `SlatepackWorkflow` will always begin with a standard QR size because they are encoded directly from a bech32 `SlatepackAddress`.

-This encoding simultaneously provides a derivable onion address to attempt a synchronous transaction (`bech32 -> ed25519 -> onionv3`) _and_ a derivable encryption key (`bech32 -> ed25519 -> x25519`) to return an encrypted SlatePack string to complete the transaction asynchronously as a fallback.
+This encoding simultaneously provides a derivable onion address to attempt a synchronous transaction (`bech32 -> ed25519 -> onionv3`) _and_ a derivable encryption key (`bech32 -> ed25519 -> x25519`) to return an encrypted Slatepack string to complete the transaction asynchronously as a fallback.

-As a consequence, a `SlatePack` address must be revealed by the party producing a QR code in the `SlatePack Workflow`.
+As a consequence, a `SlatepackAddress` must be revealed by the party producing a QR code in the `SlatepackWorkflow`.

-1. Receiver shares `SlatePack Address` via QR
+1. Receiver shares `SlatepackAddress` via QR

-2. Sender scans QR code and the transaction is completed synchronously via Tor by deriving the recipients onion v3 address from their `SlatePack Address`
+2. Sender scans QR code and the transaction is completed synchronously via Tor by deriving the recipients onion v3 address from their `SlatepackAddress`

-3. (Fallback) If the synchronous transaction fails, a `SlatePack Message` string is output for manual asynchronous transport by the user
+3. (Fallback) If the synchronous transaction fails, a `SlatepackMessage` string is output for manual asynchronous transport by the user

 ### With Three or More Parties